ivuk/json-to-ssh_config/README.md

 There are two supported output modes, `screen` and `file`, controlled via the `-o` parameter.
 The default value is `screen`.
 When used with the `-o file` parameter, the default output file is `outfile-example` in the script directory.
-This can be overriden via the `-f` parameter:
+This can be overridden via the `-f` parameter:
 ```sh
 $ ./gensshconf.py -o file -f ~/.ssh/config
 ```